March–May 2025 United States attacks in Yemen: Fourth week (3–9 April 2025)

-8 April

-ISW reported at least 29 airstrikes including at least 9 strikes targeting three separate Houthi military bases in Marib Governorate, 11 strikes targeting two Houthi sites in Sanaa Governorate and two airstrikes targeting a Houthi weapons depot on Kamaran.
+On 8 April, ISW reported at least 29 airstrikes including at least 9 strikes targeting three separate Houthi military bases in Marib Governorate, 11 strikes targeting two Houthi sites in Sanaa Governorate and two airstrikes targeting a Houthi weapons depot on Kamaran.
 The Houthi-linked Al Masirah TV reported a series of US strikes in Sanaa, six US attacks on Al Jumaimah area of the Bani Hushaysh district and on the Jarban area of Sanhan District.
 It also reported at least two strikes in Kamaran island.
 It later reported that more US attacks hit Sanaa Governorate and Marib Governorate.
 Saudi media outlet AlHadath reported that US strikes in Yemen killed the head of Houthi intelligence, Abdulnaser al Kamali in a targeted strike on his vehicle.
 Unnamed sources told AlHadath that two airstrikes hit Houthi weapons storing sites in Kamaran island and an ammunition depot in the al-Juba area of Marib Governorate.
-CENTCOM conducted an unspecified number of airstrikes targeting 13 Houthi military officials during a meeting at Sheikh Saleh al Suhaili’s house in Sanaa, Houthi sources reported four dead and 25 wounded.
+CENTCOM conducted an unspecified number of airstrikes targeting 13 Houthi military officials during a meeting at Sheikh Saleh al Suhaili's house in Sanaa, Houthi sources reported four dead and 25 wounded.
 Houthi-run Health Ministry reported that US strikes hit Amin Moqbel area of Hodeidah, killing two people and injuring 13 others.
-It said that multiple strikes hit “residential” district, so majority of the casualties were civilians.
+It said that multiple strikes hit "residential" district, so majority of the casualties were civilians.
 Houthi-affiliated media said that US strikes hit a telecommunications network in the Shawa area of Amran Governorate.
 Houthi-linked later reported that death toll increased to at least six deaths including at least three children and two women and 16 injuries and again later to 10 people killed and 16 others injured.
-ISW reported on 10 April that US had also conducted at least 10 more airstrikes on April 8 targeting a Houthi military base on Mount Nuqum wounding Houthi President Mahdi al Mashat and a senior Houthi intelligence official.
+ISW reported on 10 April that US had also conducted at least 10 more airstrikes on April 8 targeting a Houthi military base on Mount Nuqum wounding Houthi president Mahdi al Mashat and a senior Houthi intelligence official.

-9 April

-ISW reported at least 20 airstrikes including at least four airstrikes targeting communications sites in two sorties as well as strikes on a Houthi barracks in Hudaydah City.
+On 9 April, ISW reported at least 20 airstrikes including at least four airstrikes targeting communications sites in two sorties as well as strikes on a Houthi barracks in Hudaydah City.
 Houthi-run Health Ministry said that US airstrikes in As Sabain district of Sanaa killed at least three "civilians".
 Houthi media also reported several more strikes in Sanaa, including the Bani Hushaysh district.
 Houthis also reported US airstrikes in Kamaran island.
 However ISW later reported that the strike in As Sabain district actually may have killed a relatively more high-value Houthi leader, as it targeted a car between al Saleh Mosque and the gate of the Presidential Palace, and that the three killed were likely Houthi fighters.
 The Houthis claimed to have downed a General Atomics MQ-9 Reaper over Al Jawf Governorate.

-10 April
+Fifth week (10–16 April)

-ISW reported 9 airstrikes including three airstrikes targeting Houthi underground facilities and weapons depots in Mount Nuqum in Sanaa and five more airstrikes targeting two other Houthi weapons depots around Sanaa as well as strikes on Houthi barracks and weapons depots on Kamaran.
+On 10 April, ISW reported 9 airstrikes including three airstrikes targeting Houthi underground facilities and weapons depots in Mount Nuqum in Sanaa and five more airstrikes targeting two other Houthi weapons depots around Sanaa as well as strikes on Houthi barracks and weapons depots on Kamaran.